What to know before you go

 In Australia, both are qualified professionals with expertise in nutrition and research.
 And both can work to promote health within communities or organisations by providing info, advice and shaping policy.

-Dietitians, however, have an additional specialisation that allows them to work clinically one-on-one with patients too: things like dietary counselling, medical nutrition therapy and group dietary therapy.
+Dietitians, however, have an additional specialisation that allows them to work in hospitals and one-on-one with patients too.
 So if you’re keen to see someone privately about your nutrition, it’s one of these guys.

 How can a dietitian help me?

-With science.
-A dietitian will work with you to realise your healthiest self through clinically proven good food and nutrition advice.
+A dietitian will work with you to realise your healthiest self through evidence-based nutrition advice.
 They don’t dish out standard meal plans.
 They give expert advice, tailored to your needs and lifestyle.